 However, if you are concerned, you can chill the cooking juices in a container in the fridge, the fat will harden and rise to the top, and you can discard some of it.

-How To Make Pulled Pork in a Slow Cooker with Cherry Cola
+How to Make Crockpot Pulled Pork in Coca-Cola

 It doesn’t get any simpler than a Crockpot recipe like this one.